Goldman Speeches a Big Unforced Error for Hillary Clinton

 I understand.
 I empathize.
 But precisely because of my “centrist” background as someone who thinks mixing and mingling with Wall Street types does not necessarily suggest corruption, I think HRC’s Goldman speeches represented political malpractice in the extreme.

 No, Clinton could not have known in 2013 that Bernie Sanders was going to challenge her on an anti-corporate platform in 2016.
-And she certainly could not have anticipated that her general election opponent would be a Republican who pretended, at least, to object to Wall Street influence over the White House (as it happens, he loaded the White House with Goldman Sachs alums).
+And she certainly could not have anticipated that her general-election opponent would be a Republican who pretended, at least, to object to Wall Street influence over the White House (as it happens, he loaded the White House with Goldman Sachs alums).

 But she should have realized that after years and years of lefty heartburn over Clinton family connections with Wall Street, and the particular anxieties associated with the Obama administration’s failure to criminally prosecute those associated with the financial meltdown of 2008, this is the one place she could not go to make paid speeches.
 It played directly into every negative stereotype of her — and her husband — from both the left and right of the political spectrum.
 There is no way it was worth it.